-The water well inspection consists of inspecting and reporting on the interior plumbing components, pumps, bladder tanks, visible water well components and performing a water flow test as described below.
+The water well inspection consists of inspecting and reporting on the interior plumbing components, pumps, pressure tanks, visible water well components and performing a water flow test as described below.

 Intent of Inspection